2/20/2025

 Joe Gilliam

-President and COO
+President and Chief Operating Officer

 Yeah, absolutely.
-I mean, I'm not so sure that it's it's changed markedly except for continuing to improve.
+I mean, I'm not so sure that it's changed markedly except for continuing to improve.
 In most cases, when an account or a doctor comes online, they might do a couple of procedures to a handful and then wait and see how the payment mechanisms play out.
 And if they've got confidence with that, they start to scale from there.
 We certainly have more than just a handful of doctors, if you will, that are now doing the kind of numbers that you're talking about on a monthly basis.
-And in our job at this stage of the launch, alongside of the reimbursement confidence, is to turn on both the hunting and the farming element of what I just said.
-And we're really just still very much in the early days of a of a 10 year process, if you will, of of driving the optimization of both those factors.
+And our job at this stage of the launch, alongside of the reimbursement confidence, is to turn on both the hunting and the farming element of what I just said.
+And we're really just still very much in the early days of a 10-year process, if you will, of driving the optimization of both those factors.
 But we see a wide range.
 And most important underneath that, I said it earlier, is that the outcomes clinically continue to be terrific.
 And when you have that and you're going after an obvious patient need, you know where this is ultimately going.
 And the question is, how fast can you turn on the spigots, you know, doctor by doctor and account by account?

 speaker